-Understanding of the impact of the grocery store closures was investigated further through a residential survey conducted with the support of University of Illinois Extension, Bradley University, City of Peoria, Greater Peoria EDC, and the Caterpillar Community Analytics Team (CAT).
-More than 900 resident surveys were collected utilizing a volunteer sampling methodology which provided the best fit for the purpose of this study.
+Understanding of the impact of the grocery store closures was increased by a residential survey conducted with the support of University of Illinois Extension, Bradley University, City of Peoria, Greater Peoria Economic Development Council, and the Caterpillar Community Analytics Team (CAT).
+More than 900 resident surveys were collected utilizing a volunteer cross sectional sampling methodology which provided the best fit for the purpose of this study.

 The survey covered the following subject matter with 38 questions:

 ● Impact of nearby Kroger closure on shopping patterns and access to grocery categories

 ● Grocery product availability at the current store or pantry location

 ● Preference for types of grocery stores